kdeldycke/awesome-falsehood/README.md

 They might looks like to some as a suite of wordy unit-tests covering extensive edge-cases provided by real-world usage.

-## Good Candidates

-Here is a non-restrictive list of items which are good candidates for inclusion in this awesome list.

-### *Falsehood* Articles

-Articles following the *falsehood* scheme are prime candidates for inclusion in this awesome list.

-These articles starts with the hypothesis that developers have a naive, simple view of the subject at hand.
-Then proceed to list a set of candid assumptions that might be held by such programmers.
-Each one is intentionally false, and sometimes illustrated by a counter-example.

-A list of falsehood is crafted as a progression that is designed to refine concepts.
-Having read the whole list of falsehood, the reader should possess a global, if not complete, overview of the domain being targeted by the article, including most, if not all, its pitfalls, edges-cases and inconsistencies.

-In the worst case, these articles might provoke an emotional reaction and cause flipping table. `(╯°□°)╯︵ ┻━┻`

-### Libraries

-When possible, we provide a list of programming libraries or modules that may solve, or try to, the complexities and idiosyncrasies pointed by the *falsehood* articles above.

-So we can put back tables in place. `┬─┬ ノ( ゜-゜ノ)`

-### Data Structures

-Data models and structures generic enough to cover and addresses most of the falsehoods are also welcome in this page.

 ## Meta